BHARATHVAJSARAVANAN/BV-Car-Price-Predictor/README.md

 This project aims to provide a useful tool for both buyers and sellers in the automotive market, assisting them in making informed decisions about car pricing and predict the Price of an used Car by taking it's Company name, it's Model name, Year of Purchase, and other parameters.

 <img src="https://github.com/rajtilakls2510/car_price_predictor/blob/master/predict.png">

+## Following steps will be followed to reach our goal:

+1) Importing libraries
+2) Reading the concerned dataset
+3) Data Understanding
+4) Data handling
+5) Data visualization
+6) Data preparation
+7) Splitting the Data and feature scaling
+8) Building a linear regression model
+9) Residual analysis of the train data
+10) Making Predictions Using the Final Model
+11) Model Evaluation
+12) Conclusion

 ## How to use?